 Where to stay

-You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the Serengeti National Park and one lodge at Zanzibar.
+You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the country’s wildlife areas and one in Zanzibar.

 View the abundance of birds in the Lake Manyara National Park, search for the prolific game of the endless Serengeti, stand in awe of the Crater

 Who to Contact

 &Beyond can put together tailormade Kenya safari tours that include internal flights, transport, accommodation and guided tours anywhere in Kenya.
 Enquire now for more information.